-Manila is most recognized for being the country’s capital, but there is more to the city than just being the main seat of the Philippine government.
-While the way of living in the city tends to follow suit, its residents are more than just preoccupied with the resulting political atmosphere that the area evokes.
+Manila is well known for being the country’s capital, but there is more to the city than just being the main seat of the Philippine government.

 While many would recommend a condominium when living in such an urban locale, a house and lot for rent in Manila is the better option for home seekers with larger space requirements.
-While the city is one of the most populated areas in the region and the country overall, it still offers a good amount of available homes.
-A “rent to own” house in Manila is also a possibility.
+While the city is one of the most populated areas in the region and the country overall, it still offers a good number of available homes.
+A “rent-to-own” house in Manila is also a possibility.

-The city may be more known as a tourist and value shopping destination, but there are many areas where one can reside in.
-It has 16 administrative districts, each with its own charm that is incomparable to other places like the usual Makati, Quezon City, and Taguig.
-San Miguel, Sampaloc, Santa Mesa, and Paco are the most residential areas.
-If one wants to live close to the famous Rizal Park, then Ermita is the place to be.
+The city may be more known as a tourist and value shopping destination, but there are many areas where one can find a house and lot for rent in Manila.
+It has 16 administrative districts, each with its own charm.
+The neighborhoods are incomparable to other urbanized places like Makati, Quezon City, and Taguig.
+San Andres, Sampaloc, Santa Ana, and Paco are the main residential areas.
+If one wants to live near the famous Rizal Park and Roxas Boulevard, then Ermita is the place to be.

 A house and lot for rent in Manila offers residents the flexibility to travel all over the metro through various modes of transportation such as the LRT and MRT lines.
 Renting out a place can be a more affordable alternative than buying property, especially when one does not have the budget yet.

 The city is also the location of some of the foremost schools in the country.
 Institutions like the Polytechnic University of the Philippines, San Beda College, the National University, the University of the East, and the Far Eastern University occupy what is known as the University Belt.